Operations

 In gifting campaigns, some of the creators on your shortlist will be your ICP.
 That’s where you should start.

-If you're just getting started on a shoestring budget, you can do this manually by searching hashtags, asking for recommendations, and scrolling through Reels and other suggested content.
+If you're just getting started on a shoestring budget, you can do this manually by searching on the platform, asking for recommendations, and scrolling through Reels and other suggested content.

 If you're looking for a faster solution, you can use an influencer search tool like Modash.